 We have two active school walkways in operation around the school grounds, one indoor and one outdoor.
-These have proven to be very popular with all the boys throughout the school, whether for engaging in orienteering lessons and treasure hunts outside around or school grounds, or indoors for quick physical activity breaks throughout the school day.
+These have proven to be very popular with all the pupils throughout the school, whether for engaging in orienteering lessons and treasure hunts outside around or school grounds, or indoors for quick physical activity breaks throughout the school day.

 Tour of Europe

-This year every class is participating in the Tour of Europe running initiative.
+As part of Active Schools we take part in the Tour of Europe running initiative.
 Each class does laps of the yard or running track each week in order to progress to different destinations, around Europe.
 Their progress is tracked on the large map on our Active Schools display.

 Active Breaks/Rainy Day Breaks